ibm-cloud-docs/sap/sap-design-considerations-storage.md

 For VMware clusters, where SAP workloads are run across multiple VMware vSphere hypervisor nodes, storage must be shared across these hypervisor nodes.

 VMware is available to work with Block storage or File storage from {{site.data.keyword.cloud_notm}}.
-To help you select Block storage or File storage for running SAP on VMware, see[VMware Technical Paper on Storage Protocol Comparison](https://vmware.com/techpapers/2012/storage-protocol-comparison-10276.html).
+To help you select Block storage or File storage for running SAP on VMware, see [VMware Technical Paper on Storage Protocol Comparison](https://vmware.com/techpapers/2012/storage-protocol-comparison-10276.html).

 When you are using Network Block or File storage, do not expect that certification performance benchmarks to remain the same.
 Particularly after factoring in the hypervisor overheads as described in [Compute Profiles of SAP-certified VMware on Classic Infrastructure](/docs/sap?topic=sap-compute-os-design-considerations#compute-power).